tycho/linux-insides/interrupts/interrupts-1.md

 +--------------+-------------------------------------------------+
 ```

 Now we know a little about different types of the interrupts and exceptions, it means that it is time to move on to a more practical part.
 We start with the description of the `Interrupt Descriptor Table`.
-I already wrote above that `IDT` stores entry points of the interrupts and exceptions handlers.
-The `IDT` is similar by structure to the `Global Descriptior Table` which we saw in the second part of the [Kernel booting process](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-2.html).
+I already wrote above that `IDT` stores entry points of the interrupts and exception handlers.
+The `IDT` is similar in structure to the `Global Descriptior Table`  we saw in the second part of the [Kernel booting process](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-2.html).
 But of course it has some differences.
 Instead of `descriptors`, the `IDT` entries are called `gates`.
 It can contain one of the following gates:

 * interrupt gates;
 * task gates;